Nonmatriculated Students

 • All nonmatriculated students who wish to borrow federal student loan funds must have a completed Free Application for Federal Student Aid (FAFSA) on file with Temple University for the enrolled academic year.

-• All nonmatriculated students who wish to borrow Federal student loan funds must complete the Non-Matriculated Student Direct Loan form.
+• All nonmatriculated students who wish to borrow Federal student loan funds must complete the appropriate form:

 • Nonmatriculated students who are required to complete courses as part of admission/entry into a degree-granting program may have one year (12 months) of eligibility to borrow a federal Direct Loan and/or PLUS loan based on continual enrollment.